 - And then I finished up with hiking a few miles into the Narrows.

-This visit to Zion National Park a very active day for me as by the time I finished coming back from the Narrows hike, it was already dark.
 Now in this particular case, I had to drive back to Las Vegas and I would continue my road trip with another friend, a few days later.
 We would actually head straight into the next park which is Bryce National Park, and cut through Zion in the process.

 But in your case, you can easily do Zion, and then head into Bryce and start your day 2 hike without going back n forth like I did.
 Here is a sample of the beauty in Zion (a drive through):